Passover: celebrating the story of ExodusApril 10, 2022 | Last Updated April 19, 2022

 The Jewish festival of Passover is a very special holiday that celebrates the Jewish peoples' freedom from the pharaoh of Egypt over 3,000 years ago.
 This is a story known as the Exodus.

-It’s the oldest, continuously celebrated holiday of the Jewish calendar and runs for seven or eight days, depending on where you live.
-This year it begins on the evening of March 27.
+It’s the oldest, continuously celebrated holiday of the Jewish calendar.
+Passover can run for seven or eight days, depending on where you live.
+This year it begins on the evening of April 15.

 Passover starts with a big ritual meal known as the Seder (say “say-der”), which means “order” in Hebrew.
 Family and friends come together to eat traditional dishes.